Lancaster Slip and Fall Lawyer

-Far too often, however, slip and fall leads to serious personal injuries, from sprains and soft tissue damage-to broken bones-to paralysis, brain injury and wrongful death.
+Far too often, however, slip and fall leads to serious personal injuries such as sprains, soft tissue damage, broken bones, paralysis, brain injury and wrongful death.
 Slip and fall injuries occur in and around malls, supermarkets, office buildings, stadiums, theaters, and virtually any other place of public accommodation.

 Every day, our Lancaster Slip and Fall Lawyers are presented with slip and fall injury cases arising from: